Skip to main content

 Reality: For marketing consent, checkboxes must be unchecked by default.
 Pre-checked boxes do not constitute valid consent under GDPR.

-Create your free Privacy Policy →
+Create your free Privacy Policy with GDPR.Direct →

 Conclusion